joshbriley/joshbriley/README.md

 ## 🛠️ Technical Skills
 - **Programming Languages**: Python, MATLAB.
-- **Specialized Tools**:
-- **Fields of Expertise**:

 ## 📚 Current Projects
 - Building machine learning models to predict college football/basketball outcomes.
+- Implementing an extension of the classic "Four Bugs on a Square" problem, placing any number of bugs on the surface of a circle.

 ## 🌟 Fun Facts
 - Marching Chiefs member: You’ll often find me performing with passion on the field!